-In 2021, consumer concerns over misleading advertising remained similar to the previous year with 61% of complaints, with social responsibility in second place at 16%
+In 2022, consumer concerns over misleading advertising increased by 6 points to 67% of complaints, with taste & decency in second place at 13%

 The graph below illustrates the evolution over the past 5 years of the issues that complainants outlined in their queries.
-Complaints against purportedly misleading advertising remains the dominant share of complaints lodged with SROs across Europe, reaching a high of 61% in 2021.
-Social responsibility issues, which encompass gender-based and non-gender-based discrimination, inappropriate content for children, exploitation of credulity, and play on fear and violent content have recorded a slight increase reaching 16% of complaints in 2021.
-Taste and decency issues continued its decrease over the past 5 years reaching 13%.
-Other categories, aggregating together 10% of complaints, relate to issues surrounding health & safety, privacy & data protection, denigration of competitors, breaches of sectoral rules, imitation, and transparency of commercial intent in the ad, as well as breaches of rules on non-commercial ads or market rules for SROs that extend their remit to include this.
+Complaints against purportedly misleading advertising remains the dominant share of complaints lodged with SROs across Europe, reaching a high of 67% in 2022.
+Social responsibility issues, which encompass gender-based and non-gender-based discrimination, inappropriate content for children, exploitation of credulity, and play on fear and violent content have recorded a decrease reaching 7% of complaints in 2022.
+Taste and decency issues stabilised at 13%.
+Other categories, aggregating together 13% of complaints, relate to issues surrounding health & safety, privacy & data protection, denigration of competitors, breaches of sectoral rules, imitation, and transparency of commercial intent in the ad, as well as breaches of rules on non-commercial ads or market rules for SROs that extend their remit to include this.

-Graph 7: Issues complained about across Europe from 2017 to 2021 (European total average)
+Graph 7: Issues complained about across Europe from 2018 to 2022 (European total average)

-A more detailed look into complaints concerning taste and decency and social responsibility reveals that 30% of complaints across the two categories were lodged on grounds of inappropriate content for children.
+A more detailed look into complaints concerning taste and decency and social responsibility reveals that 61% of complaints across the two categories were lodged on grounds of general offensive content.
 Such complaints often differ considerably across the countries due to local sensitivities and cultural narratives.
-However, they all had in common the fact that consumers took issue with either the depiction of content that they considered problematic for children.
-Another 26% of complaints referred to violent content or play on violence or fear in the ad.
-Non-gender-based discrimination depictions, such as based on religion, ethnicity, age, etc. were highlighted in 21% of complaints across the two categories.
-Conversely, 19% related to issues around gender depiction, which include objectification of gender, violence against a gender, the portrayal of the human body, and general display of discrimination based on gender.
+However, they all had in common the fact that consumers took issue with the creative execution of the ad and its depiction of actors in ways that offended customs, social or cultural norms, religious practices, or other decency standards.
+Another 20% of complaints referred to non-gender-based discrimination depictions, such as based on religion, ethnicity, age, etc. In 12% of complaints across the two categories, consumers took issue with discrimination on the basis of gender roles, stereotypes, or portrayal of the human body.
+Nineteen percent related to issues inappropriate content for children, in particular of the ad was served to a wide audience that may have included children.
+Finally, 3% related to content that played on the audience's fears or contained violent content, and less than a percent took issue with ads that purportedly exploited incredulity or inexperience.